PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 gst_udp_port: ip to which the gstream rtp video stream gets sent to, default is 5600
 video_uri: Mavlink camera URI for SITL, default is "udp://127.0.0.1:5600"
 serial_baudrate: Baudrate of Serial device for FMU, default is 921600
+cam_component_id: mavlink id of the camera, default 100

+If any of these parameters is used in a jinja vehicle file, the parameters defined in the jinja file will be replaced by parameter in the jinja file.

 ### Verbose Logging